caitlynbakery/theta_x_concept_one/README.md

   var response = await http.post(url, headers: header, body: bodyJson);
 ```

-As the response is a post request, the application sends out information and takes a picture.
+As the response is a POST request, the application sends out information and takes a picture.

 ![example picture](docs/screenshot.jpg)